By clicking on the product links in this article, Mattressnut may receive a commission fee to support our work. See our affiliate disclosure.

 Amerisleep AS3: Bio-Pur Foam Stack

-• Top: Bio-Pur plant-based memory foam (pressure relief + cooling)
+• Top: Bio-Pur partially plant-based memory foam (pressure relief + open-cell cooling)

 • Base: Bio-Core high-density support foam

-• Fire barrier: Natural thistle fiber (no fiberglass)
+• Fire barrier: Natural silica-based material (not loose fiberglass)

 Bio-Pur replaces a portion of petroleum-derived raw materials with plant oils during manufacturing, producing an open-cell foam that breathes better than conventional memory foam.
-The HIVE transition layer is the structural mechanism behind the AS3’s pressure relief score: hexagonal cutouts create softer zones under the shoulders and hips (where lateral sleepers concentrate force) and firmer zones under heavier body segments (lumbar, legs).
-The result is zoned support from a single foam layer without the complexity of multiple firmness tiers.
-Bio-Pur’s open-cell structure also accounts for the 9.0/10 cooling score — an above-average result for an all-foam mattress, though still below latex on raw thermal performance.
+The HIVE transition layer creates softer zones under the shoulders and hips and firmer zones under the lumbar and legs, delivering position-specific support from a single foam layer.
+That engineering is why the AS3 leads this comparison on pressure relief for lateral sleepers.

 Awara Natural Hybrid: GOLS Dunlop Latex + Pocket Coils

-• Comfort layer: 4” GOLS-certified Dunlop natural latex
+• Comfort layer: 4 inches GOLS-certified Dunlop natural latex

-• Fire barrier: Organic New Zealand wool (no fiberglass)
+• Fire barrier: Organic New Zealand wool (naturally fire-resistant, no fiberglass)

-• Support core: 8” individually wrapped pocket coils
+• Support core: 8 inches individually wrapped pocket coils with reinforced edge coils

 30-Night Test Results

-MattressNut tested the Amerisleep AS3 and Awara Natural Hybrid in our climate-controlled sleep lab over 30 nights each, with three rotating sleeper profiles: side sleeper at 130 lbs, combination sleeper at 175 lbs, and back sleeper at 195 lbs.
-Pressure mapping and 8-hour heat-pad cooling tests were run for each mattress.
-Scores reflect observed test data, not manufacturer claims.
+I tested the Amerisleep AS3 and Awara Natural Hybrid over 30 nights each with three sleeper profiles: side sleeper at 130 lb, combination sleeper at 175 lb, and back sleeper at 195 lb.
+Pressure mapping and 8-hour heat-pad cooling tests ran for each mattress.
+Scores reflect observed test data.

 Amerisleep AS3 scores: